t0mm4rx/binance_crypto_arbitrage/ReadMe.md

 # Will sell ETH with BTC at 0.054 or better, if the order is not fullfilled after 3 seconds, we close the order
 crypto.sell(crypto.binance, "ETH", "BTC", amount=0.3, limit=0.054, timeout=3)

+# Buy with the best possible price

+# Will try better prices in order books to buy ETH with 50% of BTC available
+crypto.best_buy(crypto.bittrex, 'ETH', 'BTC', 0.5)
+# Will try better prices in order books to sell 50% of ETH
+crypto.best_sell(crypto.bittrex, 'ETH', 'BTC', 0.5)

 # Get order book
 crypto.get_order_book(crypto.bitfinex, 'ETH', 'BTC', mode='asks')